 A flex sensor can be used with a microcontroller to detect or measure bending.
 In this tutorial, I will show how to interface this sensor with an Arduino UNO and discuss some possible flex sensor applications and projects.

 What is a Flex Sensor?

-A flex sensor can be conductive ink-based, fibre-optic or capacitive.
-For hobby microcontroller systems, the conductive ink-based flex sensor is common.
+A flex sensor is a device that varies its resistance when bent in one direction.
+This sensor has different types: conductive ink-based, fibre-optic or capacitive.
+For hobby microcontroller systems, the conductive ink-based (or simply conductive) sensor is common, and is shown below:

-Conductive ink-based flex sensors are unipolar sensors, which means the change of resistance is true only if you bend it in one direction.
+Conductive bend sensors are unipolar sensors, which means the change of resistance is true only if you bend it in one direction.
 Bending it to the other direction does not change its resistance.

 Arduino Interface Circuit

 Just like most resistive sensors (like a thermistor), the best way to connect this sensor is through a voltage divider as shown:

 With the setup above, the A0 pin receives an increasing voltage as the bend on the sensor is increasing.